MicrosoftDocs/iis-docs/iis/configuration/administrators/managementScope/index.md

-Management Scope for Administrators <managementScope>
+Management Scope for Administrators &lt;managementScope&gt;
 ====================
 <a id="001"></a>
 ## Note